eular 2022 FACTS ABOUT COPENHAGEN

 - from a country listed on the Foreign Ministry list

 In this case, a passport or ID Card valid for the duration of your stay is sufficient.

-If you should need a visa, please apply early enough to allow sufficient handling time to the authorities.
-You may ask the EULAR Organising Secretariat for an official letter of invitation (proof of registration required)
+If you should need a visa, please apply early enough to allow sufficient handling time by the authorities.
+You may ask the EULAR Organising Office for an official letter of invitation (proof of registration required).